Carbon Fiber Brushes

 Mill-Rose carbon fiber brushes are non-corrosive and offer a high surface area for bacterial growth and high power densities in microbial fuel cells (MFCs) for large-scale electricity production.
 In fact, our carbon fiber brushes have 300 to 1,500 times more surface area than previously used carbon paper anodes.
 Mill-Rose carbon fiber brushes are highly conductive and have an open structure that avoids biofouling.

 Mill-Rose offers a complete selection of anode / electrode brushes manufactured in sizes ranging from 1" to 61" in length.
 Mill-Rose carbon fiber brushes may also be used as highly efficient static eliminators.
 Special dimensions are available upon request.

-PANEX®35 carbon fibers are the lowest-cost carbon fiber on the market.
+Zoltek PX35 (formerly Panex 35) is the low cost carbon fiber that has revolutionized the carbon fiber industry.
 Zoltek has tailored its operation to support large-volume commercial applications by manufacturing from a low-cost precursor.
 Carbon fibers are made from an abundant textile-based precursor material that matches and outperforms "aerospace-grade" carbon fibers in tensile strength and modulus.